mattriley/node-module-composer/README.md

 }
 ```

-`compose` calls the first arrow function with the specified dependencies for each entry in the module and returns the second arrow function.
+The `compose` function invokes the first arrow function with the specified modules for each entry in the module and returns the second arrow function.

 This is analogous to calling a class constructor with dependencies and returning the resulting instance.
 However rather than using a class to encapsulate dependency state, closures (stateful functions) are used instead.